bondeluke/TinyIoC/README.md

 ```
 Here's all you really need to know:
 - All registrations are transient-scoped.
 Build your own caching layer!
-- Registrations are explicit (no auto-binding).
+- Registrations are explicit (no forgiveness or magic auto-binding).
 - Re-registration of the same type throws an exception.

 That's it!
 Have fun!